 How passkeys work

-Unlike a password, a passkey isn’t a string of numbers, letters and symbols you need to remember to sign in to a website or app.
-Instead, passkeys let you sign in the same way you unlock your device using facial or fingerprint recognition or a device PIN.
+Unlike a password, a passkey is not something you have to remember or type in.
+Instead, you sign in the same way you unlock your device by using your fingerprint, face recognition or the device PIN.

 Creating a passkey with Capital One